siddBanPsu/WikiKreator/README.md

 Number of articles to generate is set using "numFilesToGenerate".
 Default is 20.
 The classifier only assigns to sections based on the confidence.
 The min confidence can be set using "cfThreshold" parameter.

+Note: The requirement for both python distributions can be avoided and I will modify the code soon.

 ****************************************************************************************************************
 ####IMPORTANT: DO THIS BEFORE YOU PROCEED#####
 4. System Requirements: